Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Content Creation: Our content is based on our own travel experiences.
 All photos are our own unless otherwise stated.
 We sometimes utilize AI tools to assist with tasks like generating titles, summarizing content, and improving organization.

-The Tokyo Skytree is one of Tokyo’s most recognizable structures.
-During my first visit to Tokyo, I found myself wondering, how tall is the Tokyo Skytree?
-The Tokyo Skytree is 634 meters tall (approximately 2,080 feet) and is the tallest tower in the world.
-Serving as a broadcast tower, the Tokyo Skytree also is a tourist attraction, as people flock to the two observation platforms at 350 and 450 meters.
+Tokyo Skytree is one of Tokyo’s most recognizable structures.
+During my first visit to Tokyo, I found myself wondering, how tall is Tokyo Skytree?
+Tokyo Skytree is 634 meters tall, or approximately 2,080 feet, making it the tallest structure in Japan and the tallest tower in the world.

 Tokyo Skytree from Sumida Park